Carolina Soto Losada

-Carolina Soto Losada was the High Presidential Counsellor for Government, Private Sector and Competitiveness of Colombia.
-Before holding such post, She was Deputy Minister of Finance and Public Credit of Colombia.
+Carolina Soto Losada is the former High Presidential Counsellor for Government, Private Sector and Competitiveness of Colombia.
+Before holding that position, she was Deputy Minister of Finance and Public Credit of Colombia.
 She is married to Alejandro Gaviria Uribe, the former Minister of Health and Social Protection of Colombia.

 Career

 On 5 March 2012, President Juan Manuel Santos Calderón appointed Soto as Deputy Minister of Finance and Public Credit of Colombia.